Loading Events

 Shakyamuni Buddha discovered the truth of overcoming suffering and bringing happiness to the individual, family and society.

-Before he died, the Buddha suggested that it would be of great benefit to those who are interested in his teachings to make a pilgrimage to the places associated with his life.
+Before he passed away, the Buddha suggested that it would be of great benefit to those who are interested in his teachings to make a pilgrimage to the places associated with his life.

 We invite you to make this pilgrimage with us, walking in the footsteps of the Buddha across India and Nepal.